 Taken from Van Zandt County Texas Biographies 1848-1991 Vol. II.
 Thanks to Kitty Wheeler for the original information and for permission to use it on the web site.
 The information that is included in this document is transcribed portions of information that appear in the above referenced book.
-Additions, corrections, complaints or compliments concerning this page should be submitted to Betty Miller and Betty Phillips.
+Additions, corrections, complaints or compliments concerning this page should be submitted to Betty Miller and Patsy Finley Vinson.

 Like many of the other little villages, Creamlevel had a church where the people would gather to hear a preacher when he would come into their midst and other times for prayer meetings and a chance to have fellowship with one another.
 There was a school for the children to receive their lessons in, and a general store.